tanvincible/dodo/docs/src/getting-started/overview.md

 - **Structure:**
   - **Internal Templates:** Pre-vetted, high-quality workflow templates for major languages (e.g., Rust, Python, Go, Node.js), maintained by the core Dodomatic team.
-  - **Plugin System:** Raphus.io will support a wide range of plugins—not just workflow templates, but also integrations for alternative CI/CD tools, locally hosted AI models, and even custom template transformers.
+  - **Plugin System:** Raphus.io will support a wide range of plugins—not just workflow templates, but also integrations for alternative CI/CD tools, locally and/or cloud hosted AI models, and even custom template transformers.
   - **raphus.io-index:**
     A dedicated repository (`raphus.io-index`) acts as the authoritative index for all templates and plugins.
 It contains version information, metadata, descriptions, and compatibility tags.